apollographql/rover/docs/source/configuring.md

 ```

 This particular `error` object includes `details` about what went wrong.
 Notice that even though errors occurred while executing this command, `data.success` is still `true`.
 That's because the errors are _build errors_ associated with composing the supergraph schema.
 Although _composition_ failed, the subgraph publish itself _succeeded_.

+#### Example `jq` script

+The `--output json` flag is very powerful, you can combine it with the [`jq`](https://stedolan.github.io/jq/) command line tool to create custom workflows.
+An example script for converting output from `rover {sub}graph check my-graph --output json` can be found in [this gist](https://gist.github.com/EverlastingBugstopper/d6aa0d9a49bcf39f2df53e1cfb9bb88a).

 ## Setting config storage location